deadrime/react-any-shape-form/README.md

 # React any shape form

-This package was inspired by `antd` form component.
-But this one without any antd dependencies, smaller, type-friendly and way more flexible.
-Feel free to just replace antd form with this one.

-Package size
+Lightweight form library focused on ease of use.
+This library was inspired by `antd` form component and `react-hook-form`.

 ![npm bundle size](https://img.shields.io/bundlephobia/min/react-any-shape-form) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/react-any-shape-form)

+## Features

+- Small size
+- Type-friendly, all components and hooks fully typed
+- Ease to use, you need only `createForm` method to get all the functionality
+- Build in promise based validation, you can easy use your own promise function to validate fields
+- No extra re-renders

 Docs and examples - https://react-any-shape-form.vercel.app/

 ## Get started

-Install this package
+Install:

 ```bash
 npm i react-any-shape-form